-As another check, one could compare our estimate to the total drop in stock market wealth - around 36% - at the onset of the pandemic.
+As another check, one could compare our estimate to the total drop in stock market wealth-around 36%-at the onset of the pandemic.
 This is not the same quantity that we are estimating.
 However, the two numbers are not unrelated.
-Any estimate of the cost of COVID-19 substantially less than 36% of stock market wealth would be difficult to reconcile with this observation.
+Any estimate of the ex ante cost of COVID-19 substantially less than 36% of stock market wealth would be difficult to reconcile with this observation.
+Conversely, as discussed in Section 4.1, modest good news about clinical trials at vaccine developers Moderna (May 18 and July 14, 2020) and Pfizer and BioNTech (November 9, 2020) led to sharp, well-identified market reactions in the range of 1%-3% each.23 Again, an estimate of the cost of the pandemic lower than that implied by this stock market sensitivity to arrival of vaccine news would thus be incompatible with data.

-Our estimate is also similar to magnitudes reported in the literature that computes the welfare gain of eliminating other types of disasters.
-19 Barro (2009) reports that, in a model with rare disasters, moderate risk aversion, and an EIS greater than one, society would be willing to pay up to 20% of permanent income to eliminate disaster risk.
-Pindyck and Wang (2013) estimates the willingness to pay to reduce the impact of a disaster to 15% of capital stock at 7%.
+Our estimate is also similar to magnitudes reported in the literature that computes the welfare gain of eliminating other types of disasters.24 Barro (2009) reports that, in a model with rare disasters, moderate risk aversion, and an EIS greater than one, society would be willing to pay up to 20% of permanent income to eliminate disaster risk.
+Pindyck and Wang (2013) estimate the willingness to pay to reduce the impact of a disaster to 15% of capital stock at 7% of permanent income.